ngoza-m/ngoza-m/README.md

 # Hi, I’m Ngoza 👋
-I'm a full-stack developer from Zambia.
+I'm a junior full-stack developer from Zambia.
 I discovered a love for coding when I realized it provided the perfect combination of my creative and technical interests.
+Recently completed an intensive web development bootcamp at Le Wagon and honed skills in Ruby, Ruby on Rails, JavaScript, HTML and CSS.

 ## My tech stack includes: